lumingzzz/TinyLIC/README.md

 ## Acknowledgement
 The framework is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI/), we add our modifications in compressai.models.tinylic and compressai.layers for usage.

-The TinyLIC model is partially built upon the [Swin Transformer](https://github.com/microsoft/Swin-Transformer) and the open sourced unofficial implementation of [checkerboard shaped context model](https://github.com/leelitian/Checkerboard-Context-Model-Pytorch).
+The TinyLIC model is partially built upon the [Neighborhood Attention Transformer](https://github.com/SHI-Labs/Neighborhood-Attention-Transformer) and the open sourced unofficial implementation of [checkerboard shaped context model](https://github.com/leelitian/Checkerboard-Context-Model-Pytorch).
 We thank the authors for sharing their code.

 ## Contact
 If you have any question, please contact me via luming@smail.nju.edu.cn.